tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Windows)_intl_en.md

 </dx-codeblock>

-### 8. Block audio/video streams
+### 8. Block audio/video

 - **Block local video data**
   Call `muteLocalVideo` to block local video data to other users in the room if you do not want them to see your video for privacy reasons.

 - **Block local audio data**
-  Call “muteLocalAudio” to block local audio data to other users in the room if you do not want them to hear your audio for privacy reasons.
+  Call `muteLocalAudio` to block local audio data to other users in the room if you do not want them to hear your audio for privacy reasons.

 - **Block remote video data**
-  Call `stopRemoteView` to block the video data of a `userid`.
+  Call `stopRemoteView` to block the video data of a specified user (`userid`).
   Call `stopAllRemoteView` to block the video data of all remote users.

 - **Block remote audio data**
-  Call `muteRemoteAudio` to block the audio data of a `userid`.
+  Call `muteRemoteAudio` to block the audio data of a specified user (`userid`).
   Call `muteAllRemoteAudio` to block the audio data of all remote users.

 ### 9. Exit the room